If you are applying to Lehigh, the deadline for Fall 2023 admissions is January 1 and the fee for the application is $70.

-For transfer students, it is extremely difficult to get admitted to Lehigh University.
+For transfer students, it is extremely difficult to get admitted to Lehigh.

-For transfer students wishing to start in the Fall, the deadline to apply is November 1.
-Applicants should hear back by December 17.
+For transfer students wishing to start in the fall, the deadline to apply is April 1.
+Applicants should hear back by May 15.

-Transfer students can enroll in Lehigh University during the following terms: Fall Term Spring Term
+Transfer students can enroll in Lehigh during the following terms:

-Lehigh University accepts eligible transfer credits from accredited institutions.
+✅ Lehigh accepts eligible transfer credits from accredited institutions.

-Does Lehigh University accept Advanced Placement (AP) or International Baccalaureate (IB) credits?
+Does Lehigh accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

-Lehigh University does not accept International Baccalaureate credits but does accept Advanced Placement (AP) credits
+❌ Lehigh does not accept International Baccalaureate credits but does accept Advanced Placement (AP) credits.

-Do I have to submit test scores to Lehigh University?
+Do I have to submit test scores to Lehigh?

-No, Lehigh University is test optional, so it's up to you if you want to submit test scores or not.
-If you have higher than average scores, you probably want to include them.
-If you scored lower than a school's average,, you it might make sense to leave them out of your application..
+❌ No, Lehigh is test optional, so you can choose if you want to to send your test scores.
+If you have higher than average scores, you may want to send them.
+If your scores are average or below average, you it might make sense to leave them out of your application.

-How hard is it to get into Lehigh University?
-Lehigh University is a selective institution.
-The Lehigh University acceptance rate is 50%.
+How hard is it to get into Lehigh?
+Lehigh is a selective institution.
+The Lehigh acceptance rate is 50%.
 This means that the institution accepts 49 out of every 100 applicants.

 First-Year Applications are Due

-The deadline for Fall first-year applications to Lehigh University is Jan 15.
+The deadline for Fall first-year applications to Lehigh is Jan 1.

-The deadline for Fall transfer applications to Lehigh University is Nov 1.
+The deadline for Fall transfer applications to Lehigh is Apr 1.

 Check the school website for more information about deadlines for specific programs or special admissions programs